wohaco/despace/spaceport.md

 **Maps**

 The name is given by analogy with an airport for aircraft.
 Usually spaceports occupy a large area at a distance from densely populated places, so that the stages that separate during flight do not harm.
-The most advantageous position of the spaceport is at the equator, so that the launch vehicle can use the energy of the Earth's rotation: saving up to 10 % of fuel compared to average latitudes (the same launch vehicle can put a slightly larger payload into orbit).
+The most advantageous position of the spaceport is at the equator, so that the launch vehicle can use the energy of the Earth’s rotation: saving up to 10 % of fuel compared to average latitudes (the same launch vehicle can put a slightly larger payload into orbit).
 From the equator, it is possible to launch into orbit with any inclination.
 Since there are few countries on the equator, sea‑based spaceports have appeared.

 |*Countries on the equator*|*Map of spaceports*|
 |:--|:--|